Annapolis, MD Solar Panels

 Annapolis Electricity Prices

-Maryland electricity rates have climbed from 13.1 cents per kWh in 2021 to 17.9 cents in 2024, outpacing national averages.
+Maryland electricity rates have climbed from 13.1 cents per kWh in 2021 to 17.9 cents per kWh in 2024—a 36.7% increase in just three years, outpacing the national average.

-Solar panels generate electricity at a fixed cost, protecting homeowners from these rising utility rates while reducing monthly energy bills.
+Solar panels generate electricity at a fixed cost, protecting Annapolis homeowners from these rising utility rates.
+Once installed, your system produces power at the same predictable rate for decades.

 Price of Energy: Maryland vs National Average